KosRud/DQ-skinning-for-Unity/README.md

 ## Unity version
 The script was tested with following Unity versions:
 * **2020.1.0a13.1443** (earlier versions do not support `#pragma multi_compile` in compute shaders)

-## Performance:

-During my testing the amount of time spent on actual skinning was negligible compared to the amount of time extracting `localToWorldMatrix` from every bone in the hierarchy.

-As long as you are not creating hundreds of characters with complex rigs (no matter the polycount) there should be no significant performance hit.

-If anyone knows how to optimize extracting `localToWorldMatrix` of the bones please create an [issue](https://github.com/ConstantineRudenko/DQ-skinning-for-Unity/issues) or message me on [unity forum](https://forum.unity.com/threads/dual-quaternion-skinning-for-unity.501245/).

-Works **A LOT** faster with IL2CPP, about 30% slower than built-in skinning in worst-case scenario according to my testing.

 ## How to set up: